Graf Ignatievo open day 1th June 2007

 Katunitza

-During our visit to Graf Ignatievo, it came to our attention that Krumovo was not open this year, because of some rotary transport being put on transport to Afghanistan, for which an AN-124 was present.
-Next stop was the Bulgarian Museum of Aviation, located next to Krumovo’s main gate.
-Established in 1991, the museum has around 60 aircraft on display.
+During our visit to Graf Ignatievo it came to our attention that Krumovo was not open because of the transports going to Afghanistan for which a AN-124 was present.
+Next to the main gate of the air base is the Bulgarian Museum of Aviation this was established 1991 and has around 60 aircraft on display.

 On last place that was visited is Katunitza, on a local yard there are 10 Mig-23 BN stored.
-These came from the nearby Cheshnegirovo-Sadovo air base, former home of the 25 IBAB.
+These joust to be at the nearby Cheshnegirovo-Sadovo air base, former home of the 25 IBAB whom ceased flying in 2001.
 The future of these planes in uncertain.

-Compared to last years’ failure to see any active flying at all, the visit in June was a great success with pictures that show the great opportunities of graphing Bulgarian MiGs.
+Compared to last years failure to see any active flying at all this was a great success and looking at the pictures it was very good.

-A word of advice to anyone thinking about doing the same next year: in principle there should be an Open Day on the first of June, but if it is really going to happen is something completely different.
-As operational demands can easily cancel a day, like at Kromovo this year.
+A word off advice to any one who is thinking about doing the same next year.
+In principle there should be a open day at the first of June, but if its really going to happen is something completely else.
+As operational demands can easily cancel a day, like at Kromovo this year

 23 Mig-23 BN Bulgaria 31-05-2007 Katunitza stored